 lithium iron phosphate batteries can only discharge about 55% of their capacity at room temperature under -20℃, so it may have an adverse effect on electric vehicles in use.
 However, it is obvious that as the temperature decreases, the discharge capacity of a single battery decreases significantly, but for electric vehicles, hundreds of batteries are usually combined, and when the battery is working, it will release a certain amount of heat, hence the battery's temperature will inevitably rise.
 Therefore, the low-temperature discharge problem is not very serious for the actual application of battery packs.
 During the test, since the single battery had a larger exposed surface area, the temperature was basically the same as the environment throughout the entire testing process, so the discharge capacity was greatly affected.

 At higher temperatures, lithium iron phosphate batteries are less affected, and at 55℃, the discharge capacity is only slightly increased compared to 25℃.
+Learn more about custom lithium-ion battery manufacturers.

 The above research shows that lithium iron phosphate batteries have long cycle life, high safety, and energy density.
 Moreover, lithium iron phosphate batteries do not use toxic heavy metal elements such as lead, cadmium, mercury, hexavalent chromium, and other toxic heavy metal elements in the entire production process, and phosphate iron lithium batteries are also more environmentally friendly since the battery packaging materials do not contain polybrominated biphenyls and polybrominated diphenyl ethers.
 Therefore, lithium iron phosphate batteries will have broader applications in the field of electric vehicles and large-scale chemical energy storage.